-We are a biopharmaceutical company focused on the development, manufacture, and commercialization of products that address unmet patient needs, with current focus directed towards the treatment of pulmonary hypertension ("PH").
+We are a biopharmaceutical company focused on the development, manufacture, and commercialization of products that address unmet patient needs, with current focus directed towards the treatment of rare cardiopulmonary diseases such as pulmonary arterial hypertension ("PAH") and pulmonary hypertension associated with interstitial lung disease ("PH" PH-ILD).
 We operate through our wholly owned operating subsidiaries, Liquidia Technologies, Inc. ("Liquidia Technologies") and Liquidia PAH, LLC ("Liquidia PAH"), formerly known as RareGen, LLC ("RareGen").

 We currently generate revenue pursuant to a promotion agreement between Liquidia PAH and Sandoz Inc. ("Sandoz"), dated as of August 1, 2018, as amended (the "Promotion Agreement"), sharing profit derived from the sale of Sandoz's substitutable generic treprostinil injection ("Treprostinil Injection") in the United States.
 Liquidia PAH has the exclusive rights to conduct commercial activities to encourage the appropriate use of Treprostinil Injection.
-We employ a targeted sales force calling on physicians and hospital pharmacies involved in the treatment of pulmonary arterial hypertension ("PAH") in the United States, as well as key stakeholders involved in the distribution and reimbursement of Treprostinil
+We employ a targeted sales force calling on physicians and hospital pharmacies involved in the treatment of pulmonary arterial hypertension ("PAH") PAH and PH-ILD in the United States, as well as key stakeholders involved in the distribution and reimbursement of Treprostinil

 Injection.
-Strategically, we believe that our commercial presence in the field will enable an efficient base to expand from for the launch of YUTREPIA upon final approval, leveraging existing relationships and further validating our reputation as a company committed to supporting PAH patients.
+Strategically, we believe that medicines to treat these patients.
+We established our commercial presence in the field will enable an efficient base to expand from for support Treprostinil Injection and have since expanded our presence to support the launch of YUTREPIA upon final approval, leveraging existing relationships and further validating our reputation as a company committed to supporting PAH and PH-ILD patients.

-We conduct research, development and manufacturing of novel products by applying our subject matter expertise in cardiopulmonary disease and our proprietary PRINT® technology, a particle engineering platform, to enable precise production of uniform drug particles designed to improve the safety, efficacy and performance of a wide range of therapies.
+We conduct research, development and manufacturing of novel products by applying our subject matter expertise in cardiopulmonary disease diseases and our proprietary PRINT® technology, a particle engineering platform, to enable precise production of uniform drug particles designed to improve the safety, efficacy and performance of a wide range of therapies.
 Through development of our own products and research with third parties, we have experience applying PRINT across multiple routes of administration and drug payloads including inhaled therapies, vaccines, biologics, nucleic acids and ophthalmic implants, among others.

-Our lead product candidate is YUTREPIA for the treatment of PAH.
-YUTREPIA is an inhaled dry powder formulation of treprostinil designed with PRINT to improve the therapeutic profile of treprostinil by enhancing deep lung delivery while using a convenient, low resistance dry-powder inhaler ("DPI") and by achieving higher dose levels than the labeled doses of current inhaled therapies.
-The United States Food and Drug Administration ("FDA") tentatively approved our New Drug Application ("NDA") for YUTREPIA for the treatment of PAH in November 2021.
-The FDA also confirmed that the clinical data in the NDA would support our pursuit of an amendment to our NDA to treat patients with pulmonary hypertension and interstitial lung disease (PH-ILD) upon the expiration of regulatory exclusivity in March 2024.
-We filed an amendment to our NDA to add PH-ILD to the label on July 24, 2023.
-The FDA accepted the amendment to our NDA and has set a Prescription Drug User Fee Act (PDUFA) goal date of January 24, 2024.
+Our lead product candidate is YUTREPIA for the treatment of PAH, PAH and PH-ILD.
+YUTREPIA is an inhaled dry powder formulation of treprostinil designed with PRINT to improve the therapeutic profile of treprostinil by enhancing deep lung delivery while using a convenient, low resistance effort dry-powder inhaler ("DPI") and by achieving higher dose levels than the labeled doses of current inhaled therapies.
+The In November 2021, the United States Food and Drug Administration ("FDA") tentatively approved our New Drug Application ("NDA") for YUTREPIA for the treatment of PAH in November 2021.
+The FDA also confirmed that the clinical data in the NDA would support our pursuit PAH.
+In July

+[Table of an amendment to our NDA to treat patients with pulmonary hypertension and interstitial lung disease \(PH-ILD\) upon the expiration of regulatory exclusivity in March 2024.
+We](#) [Contents](#)

+2023, we filed an amendment to our NDA to add PH-ILD to the label on July 24, 2023.
+The for YUTREPIA.
+We are currently awaiting final action by the FDA accepted the amendment with respect to our NDA and has set a Prescription Drug User Fee Act (PDUFA) goal date of January 24, 2024.
+NDA.

 We are also currently developing L606, an investigational, liposomal formulation of treprostinil administered twice-daily with a short-duration next-generation nebulizer, which we licensed from Pharmosa.
+Pharmosa Biopharm.
 L606 is currently being evaluated in an open-label study in the United States for treatment of PAH and PH-ILD with a planned pivotal study for the treatment of PH-ILD.